Systematic Integration Holds the Key.

 Organizations aspiring to high levels of user acceptance and satisfaction must develop an effective performance testing strategy.
 This paper will discuss some of the most common barriers and offer proven strategies for developing and executing a performance testing improvement program.

 As testing on mobile devices continues to be explored, to mature and grow, so do the problems that it can reveal.
 With so many devices in the market, how can companies possibly test them all?
-This white paper is discusses two testing solutions: emulators and using real devices.
+This white paper discusses two testing solutions: emulators and using real devices.

 Explore how Orasi experts eliminated massive data errors and optimized test cases for a new sales reporting system, allowing the firm to recapture millions of dollars being lost yearly due to flawed calculations and bad data.